jhaaaa/alix-and-bo/README.md

 # alix-and-bodhi
-Toward a cross-cultural cast of characters for cryptography
+Toward a global cast of characters for cryptography